Effective Date: 05MAR2021

 Secure-24 is required by law to remove or block access to customer content upon receipt of a proper notice of copyright infringement.
 It is also Secure-24’s policy to terminate the privileges of customers who commit repeated violations of copyright laws.

 Secure-24 is required by law to notify law enforcement agencies if it becomes aware of the presence of child pornography on or being transmitted through Secure-24’s network.

-Secure-24 may disclose information including, but not limited to, information concerning a Subscriber, a transmission made using our network or using an internet service such as a web site, in order to comply with a court order, subpoena, summons, discovery request, warrant, statute, regulation, or governmental request in accordance with the Master Services Agreement between the parties.
-Finally, Secure-24 may disclose Subscriber information or information transmitted over its network where necessary to protect Secure-24 and others from harm, or where such disclosure is necessary to the proper operation of the system in accordance with the Master Services Agreement between the parties.
+Secure-24 may disclose information including, but not limited to, information concerning a Subscriber, a transmission made using our network or using an internet service such as a web site, in order to comply with a court order, subpoena, summons, discovery request, warrant, statute, regulation, or governmental request in accordance with the Master Service Agreement between the parties.
+Finally, Secure-24 may disclose Subscriber information or information transmitted over its network where necessary to protect Secure-24 and others from harm, or where such disclosure is necessary to the proper operation of the system in accordance with the Master Service Agreement between the parties.

 Secure-24 expects that its Subscribers who provide Internet services to others will comply fully with all applicable laws concerning the privacy of on-line communications.
 A Subscriber’s failure to comply with those laws will violate Secure-24 policy.